rjduran/cm-code/rpi/HOW-TO.md

     login: pi<br>
     password: raspberry

+    This will log you into the Raspberry Pi device after accepting the connection (yes).
+You should see a empty command line with **pi@raspberry**.

 4. Enable VNC to be able to access the desktop environment.

     ```bash
     sudo raspi-config
     ```

+    Using the arrows, do the following:

     * Then select “Interfacing Options” from the menu:
     * Then select “VNC”, to enable VNC: